ONSdigital/blaise-design-system-react-components/README.md

 This will add all the exported components into the `build/index.js` file which will be imported by other React projects.
 Commit these changes.

-Once merged into main, create a new release, adding an appropriate version number.
+Once merged into main, [create a new release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) and add an appropriate version number.